Diksha7pandey/Audio_Plugin_using_JUCE/README.md

-# Audio DSP Plugin using JUCE framework and modern C++
+# Audio DSP Plugin using JUCE framework and modern C++ | Department of CSE | IIT Kharagpur